nureka-rodrigo/Movie-Mania/README.md

 ## Installation

+This project was bootstrapped with [Vite](https://vitejs.dev/).
-To set up and run this project locally, you'll need to have Node.js and npm installed.
+To set up and run this project locally, you'll need to have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 Follow these steps:

 1. Clone the repository: `git clone https://github.com/nureka-rodrigo/movie-mania.git`
 2. Navigate into the project directory: `cd movie-mania`
 3. Install the dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the application: `npm run dev`

 The application will start running on `http://localhost:3000`.